 - HTTP / HTTP Request available as an action/trigger via Flow

 And if you want to integrate your service, check out Custom Connectors

 Generally speaking, it is perfect for storing documents.
-But for storing tables with relationships model is the reason why some people pick Blob Storage over SharePoint.
+But for storing tables with a relationships model is the reason why some people pick Blob Storage over SharePoint.
 Versioning, Permissions model, sharing capabilities, Integration with Teams, and OneDrive – SharePoint has it all.
-So, when it comes to storing data, there are few places you can do it: OneDrive or Excel, SharePoint, and standard database (CDS, SQL).
+So, when it comes to storing data, there are few places you can do it: OneDrive or Excel, SharePoint, and standard databases (CDS, SQL).
 The first two are a typical pick for PowerApps adepts, and after some time, they always search for help.
 Because neither excel nor SharePoint is not a relational database.
 But CDS and SQL are.

-If you want to build your apps more efficiently and faster, there are few options hidden from you by default.
+If you want to build your apps more efficiently and faster, there are a few options hidden from you by default.
 But as an app maker, you can easily turn them on.
 Go to “File” -> “App Settings” -> “Advanced settings”.
-Some functionality will boost your productivities, like components.
+Some functionality will boost your productivity, like components.
 It’s a group of controls that you can reuse across screens and apps!
 It’s like you build your control!
 Normally there is no way to see what your filter function will return in the result unless you display the data using some control.
 However, turning on the “Enable formula bar result view” allows you to see the first few results right in your formula bar.